We Are Not Done Yet

 The pay gap — where we actually are

 Here is the most straightforward economic fact in gender research: women earn less than men.
 Everywhere.
 Every country.
 Every sector.
 The argument is about how much and why, not whether.
 The “why” matters, because it shapes what we do about it.
-The answers include: occupational segregation, career interruptions from caregiving, unconscious bias in hiring and promotions, and the consistent devaluing of work coded as feminine.
+The answers include: profession segregation, career interruptions from caregiving, unconscious bias in hiring and promotions.
 All of these are structural.
 None of them are natural.

 83¢ Women earn per $1 men earn globally — uncontrolled gap (Statista / PayScale, 2024)